sbaiahmed1/react-native-biometrics/BIOMETRIC_CHANGE_DETECTION.md

 **Core Technologies:**
 - Uses `BiometricManager` API to monitor biometric state
-- Polls biometric status every 2 seconds when detection is active
+- Monitors `LifecycleEventListener` to detect when app returns to foreground (similar to iOS)
+- Checks biometric state when app resumes via `onHostResume()` callback
 - Tracks biometric-protected keys in Android KeyStore as a proxy for enrollment changes
 - Monitors hardware availability, enrollment status, and status codes